Best Airline Credit Cards for No Annual Fee in 2024

 • Limited value if not flying Delta

-• Earn 2X miles per dollar at restaurants worldwide, plus takeout and delivery in the U.S.
+• Earn 2X Delta SkyMiles per dollar at restaurants worldwide, including takeout and delivery in the U.S.

-• Pay With Miles: Take up to $50 off the cost of your flight for every 5,000 miles you redeem with Pay with Miles when you book on delta.com.
+• Pay with Miles: Take up to $50 off the cost of your flight for every 5,000 miles redeemed when booking on delta.com.

 Delta SkyMiles® Blue American Express Card